Agile-102/Smart-Home-Inventory-Manager-Telegram/README.md

 # Smart Home Inventory Manager for Telegram

 This repository is for the Smart Home Inventory Manager Telegram Bot.
+Deployed on Render.

 ## Telegram
 Find the Bot on Telegram! [@SHIM_Tele_Bot](https://t.me/SHIM_Tele_Bot)